aethys256/notes/setup/macos.md

-# Setup: macOS Install
+# Setup: macOS

 ## Introduction

 These are my personal macOS post-install notes.
-Feel free to pick-up whatever you might need.
+Feel free to pick-up whatever you might need.\
 Before starting, do not forget to update macOS to the latest update thanks to the App Store.

 ## macOS defaults

-Refer to `macOS_defaults` instructions.
+Refer to `macOS-defaults` instructions.

 ## Dev Environment